Airumá

 HOW THIS COFFEE WAS PROCESSED

-This lot comes from the Fazenda Floresta plot of Progresso Estate.
-This coffee was carefully hand-picked by a specially trained team in August.
-It was then processed via the pulped natural method: the cherry’s skin and fruit were removed and the sticky, parchment-covered beans were soaked in a tank with water for 12 hours.
-The coffee was then dried on raised beds in a greenhouse environment for a total of fourteen days.
-The coffee then received a final touch of drying in mechanical dryers at 33 degrees celsius to ensure the remaining moisture was homogenised.
+The coffee was then dried on raised beds in a greenhouse environment for a between 14 to 15 days.
+When the parchment reached 14-15% moisture content, it received a final touch of drying in mechanical dryers at 33oC to ensure the remaining moisture was homogenised.
 Progresso has done a lot of experimentation with drying and has found that this method yields the very best results and ensures that the coffee holds its quality over an extended period of time.

 WHAT IS IN A NAME?